-The following information provides some indication of the risks of investing in Intermediate New Mexico Fund by showing how the Fund's investment results vary from year to year.
+The following information provides some indication of the risks of investing in the Intermediate New York Fund by showing how the Fund's investment results vary from year to year.
 The bar chart shows how the annual total returns for Class A shares have been different in each full year shown.
-The average annual total return figures compare Class A, Class D and Class I share performance to the ICE BofA 3-15 Year U.S. Municipal Securities Index, a broad measure of market performance.
+The average annual total return figures compare Class A and Class I share performance to the ICE BofA U.S. Municipal Securities Index, a broad-based securities market index that represents the overall applicable market in which the Fund invests.
+The ICE BofA 3-15 Year U.S. Municipal Securities Index was removed as the Fund's benchmark index effective September 30, 2024.
+These indexes are not actively managed and are not available for direct investment.
+The bar charts and performance tables assume reinvestment of dividends and distributions.
 Past performance (before and after taxes) is not necessarily an indication of how the Fund will perform in the future.
-The performance information shown is as of the calendar year ended December 31, 2023.
+The performance information shown is as of the calendar year ended December 31, 2024.
 Updated performance information may be obtained on the Thornburg website at Thornburg.com or by calling 1-800-847-0200.